Dowell-Lab/Bidirectional-Flow/README.md

 Several optimized options are also available for running Tfit.

 The first is `--prelim_process`, which by default is true.
 This informs the pipeline to process prelim files prior to modeling by performing three steps:
-  -Add 2kb regions around annotated transcription start sites -Cut large prelim regions into equal-size regions less than 10kb.
+- Add 2kb regions around annotated transcription start sites
+- Cut large prelim regions into equal-size regions less than 10kb.
-  -Filter out regions that have less than 5 unique reads, as determined with `bedtools coverage`
+- Filter out regions that have less than 5 unique reads, as determined with `bedtools coverage`

 Before final model output, all modeled output regions are also filtered for coverage using the same metric.
 This cannot currently be turned off.